epfl-ada/ada-2024-project-d2ptm/index.md

 Let's say that two actors are "friends" if they have a mutual movie.
 Hence, we obtain a classical interpretation of a graph data and can use it as our computational model: vertices are defined by unique actor names and edges connect actors if they are friends (i.e., participated in the same movie).

 By utilizing [Louvain algorithm](https://arxiv.org/pdf/0803.0476) for clustering graph data, we split our vertices into 133 different communities.

-ADD GRAPH Picture
+For each actor, we know the movies this actor participated in.
+Therefore, we can even calculate movie-wise statistics for our communities!
+We just take all the movies the cluster's actors participated at and calculate total/average value.

 # Research Questions